gbbns/astro.gbbns.co/src/content/weeknotes/s2-ep1.md

 Thankfully, I've not had to do much in the interview space over the last few years, but I'm finding the current trend of 5-6-7 stages (yes, that isn't a typo!) is the new normal, and it's fucking ridiculous.
 Calls with HR, calls with hiring managers, tech tests/live coding(!?), calls to discuss, calls with "heads of", calls with execs, calls with the office dog...
 Honestly, it's tiring, draining, slightly demeaning, and absolutely broken.

-My biggest gripe though, is how interviewers "_grade_" candidate's.
+My biggest gripe though, is how interviewers "_grade_" candidates.
 Having been an interviewer in the past, I like to think that I can give a fairly unbiased view of this section.

 First &amp; second-round interviews usually assess a candidate's values/competencies, aside from technical.
-This, for me at least, is perhaps _the_ most important thing to asses in a candidate.
+This, for me at least, is perhaps _the_ most important thing to assess in a candidate.
 It gives you the "*dick-head filter*", but also shows the candidate's attitude, leadership and mentoring approaches, which are all things you just can't teach people.
 It's that lived, real-world experience, and this is super important.

 The next stages usually dive into the technical via tech-task (take home, or live coding).
 This is the area where if a candidate of any seniority is maybe lacking, they can relatively quickly re-skill, after all, they have more than likely been in a leadership and less hands-on position...